CroxxN/pulsar/README.md

 - Our trusty old friend `libpulse-binding` does a pretty good job tho.
     I was resitant to use it due to it's scary af funciton parameters, but as I learnt more Rust, It's beginning to make sense.

+- Projects are a nightmare.
+0/10 wouldn't recomend

 - That's it.

 # Notes for Future Self

 - A lot of callbacks are going to be used so it may as well be an exercise in Rust callback functions.
-- A lot of entailing madness
+- A lot of entailing madness (no cap `Dec 23`)
 - I'm going to need to learn more about Rust's `unsafe` blocks.